kashodiya/my-open-webui/OPEN-WEBUI-GUIDE.md

 #### Challenge exercise
 - Come up with innovative ideas to use this feature
 - Discuss this ideas with Open WebUI

+### Organize existing chats in custom folders
+- Hover over "Chats" on left navigation panel
+- Click '+' icon
+- Double click Untitled
+- Enter name of the folder, hit Enter
+- Drag and drop an existing chat in this folder
+#### Figureout yourself how to do:
+- Move folders up or down
+- Move a folder under another
+- Delete a folder
+- Rename a folder

 ### Ask question to a web page